frederic-perez/AmE-dictionary/data/idioms.md

 __move heaven and earth__ To do everything that one can to make something happen.
 __move the needle__ :two::dart: To cause a noticeable change in something.
 The imagery refers to the pointer (“needle”) on a measuring instrument, which moves to indicate the level that has been reached. _It seems all my efforts to get in good with the CEO have done little to move the needle in my favor._
 __move through the gears__ To steadily increase one’s momentum, as of speed, intensity, progress, or success. _With a lot of hard work and perseverance, our little business is finally starting to move through the gears!_
-__mover and shaker__ A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
+__mover and shaker__ :two: A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
 __muddy the water(s)__ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.
 __mull over__ :dart: To ponder or consider something.
 A noun or pronoun can be used between “mull” and “over.” _I need some time to mull over the options before I pick one._